A Woman’s Right and Responsibility

 About bettykuffel

-Author and retired medical doctor with broad interests in writing, flying, photography and outdoor life.
-She has Indie published 7 books, fiction & non-fiction, all available on Amazon.
-Writing projects include: multiple books of fiction: a medical thriller series, a psychological thriller set in 1960 co-authored with her sister Bev, and others in process.
-Dr. Kuffel lives in MT with husband Tom, two dogs and neighborhood deer.
+Author and retired ER physician with broad interests in writing, flying, photography, stargazing and outdoor life.
+Dr. Kuffel has published eight books, across genres, available at numerous retail sites.
+Writing projects include: multiple medical thrillers, a true crime, novels and two nonfiction medical guides.
+She lives in MT with husband Tom, two dogs and neighborhood deer.

 This entry was posted in Appendices for Download, Birth Control, Women's Rights and tagged , .
 Bookmark the permalink.